GLAAD Media Award for Outstanding Comic Book: Criticism

 Rich Thigpen, a member of the advisory board of Prism Comics, has described a debate existing regarding GLAAD's award for Outstanding Comic Book and whether the comics the organization nominates "were deserving because of their LGBT content or because of the press coverage they generated".
 Thigpen stated that, given GLAAD's "very mission statement", it is expected that most Outstanding Comic Book nominees will be mainstream works that have "made the biggest media impact", and that he personally sees nothing wrong with this.

 Andrew Wheeler of ComicsAlliance has also criticed the focus on mainstream comics, as it results in the award having a "somewhat narrow focus".
 He points out how, despite Alison Bechdel's Fun Home winning the Outstanding Comic Book award in 2007, Are You My Mother? wasn't even nominated during the 2013 ceremony.
 Wheeler also criticized the exclusion of webcomics, arguing that the most "progressive and inclusive LGBT content in comics today" is to be found in digital comics.
 The omission of manga has also been criticized, with Yuricon founder Erica Friedman stating that she has often written to GLAAD about including manga in this category.

-The category has also been criticized for recognizing only the writers of individual comics, but not the artists.
+The category was also criticized for recognizing only the writers of individual comics, but not the artists.
 Wheeler has described this as "frustrating" and argued that it "undermines the award's credibility".
 Writing for Paste, Steve Foxe described GLAAD's unacknowledgement of artists as "painful".
-GLAAD's failure to recognize artists was criticized in 2019 by both comics journalist Oliver Sava and frequent Marvel Comics artist Mark Brooks.
-By 2022, GLAAD continued to not recognize comic book artists in nominations, which Rich Johnston of Bleeding Cool lamented.
+GLAAD's failure to recognize artists was also criticized by comics journalist Oliver Sava, frequent Marvel Comics artist Mark Brooks, and Rich Johnston of Bleeding Cool, among others.
+GLAAD began crediting entire creative teams in 2025.